LuminousMonkey/snmp4clj/README.md

 values from a SNMP server.

 Raw OID numbers are expected, since SNMP4J only allows MIB support via a paid licence.
-Use `snmptranslate` with the MIB files for you particular device to get OID numbers, if needed.
+Use `snmptranslate` with the MIB files for your particular device to get OID numbers, if needed.

 ## Usage